Kuba-Wi/Dron-podwodny/README.md

 # Underwater-drone
-This is underwater drone simulation.
-Program runs in linux gnuplot program.
+This is an underwater drone simulation.
+It runs in linux gnuplot program.

 Screens of running application.